TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

     }
 ```

+`TopOTheHourBot` does not, by itself, house any responsive functionality other than to reply to PINGs, as stated prior.
+This is done in its `accumulate()` method, and thus does not have `handle_*()` methods alike `HasanAbiExtension`.

+`HasanAbiExtension` gets a bit more involved - its `distribute()` method attaches a channel to `TopOTheHourBot` on startup, and filters for Hasan-localised commands.
+These commands are then served to `handle_commands()`, `handle_segue_ratings()`, and `handle_roleplay_ratings()` which all are fairly self-explanatory.
+Each of these `handle_*()` methods attach a channel to the `HasanAbiExtension` instance and independently read incoming messages for their own purpose - `handle_commands()` responds to traditional call-and-respond commands[^2], `handle_segue_ratings()` searches and averages ad segue ratings, and `handle_roleplay_ratings()` searches and summarises roleplay ratings.
+These message handlers are asynchronous iterators that yield coroutines - `accumulate()` runs each of them together and dispatches these coroutines as they are yielded.

-Bear in mind that this diagram purely shows the flow of messages and not the relationship between classes.
+[^1]: Bear in mind that this diagram purely shows the flow of messages and not the relationship between classes.
 It may appear as if `TopOTheHourBot` composites `HasanAbiExtension`, for example, but it's actually the complete opposite - `HasanAbiExtension` composites `TopOTheHourBot`, and `TopOTheHourBot` composites `WebSocketClientProtocol`.
+[^2]: Messages that invoke the client's command interface - typically implemented by pairing an identifying prefix to a command name (e.g., `#scramble` to begin a scramble game with BlammoBot).
+TopOTheHourBot uses the dollar sign, `$`, as its command prefix (chosen because of its association with ads - fun fact). `!` is used by Fossabot and `#` is used by BlammoBot.